colson0x1/dirsafari/README.md

 $ sudo npm link
 ```

-This will create a symbolic link for the app.js file, allowing you to run the app from any directory (globally) by typing `app.js` in the terminal.
+This will create a symbolic link for the app.js file, allowing you to run the app from any directory (globally) by typing `node-ds` in the terminal.

 ## Usage